 - 2 tsp toasted sesame oil

 - 1 tbsp tamari

-- 1 tbsp very firmly chopped fresh ginger
+- 1 tbsp very finely chopped fresh ginger

 - Heat a small deep fat fryer to 180C.

-- Check to see if the prawns to see if the intestinal tract has been removed from the back of the prawn.
-If not run a knife along the back to open slightly and remove, then discard.
+- Check all the prawns to make sure the intestinal tract has been removed from the prawns back.
+If not, run a knife along the back to open slightly and remove, then discard.